Golf-Fowler prefers his followers on leaderboard not social media

-ERIN, Wisconsin, June 16 Rickie Fowler might be ready to heed coach Butch Harmon's words by finally backing up his social media status with a major championship victory at the U.S. Open.
+ERIN, Wisconsin, June 16 (Reuters) - Rickie Fowler might be ready to heed coach Butch Harmon's words by finally backing up his social media status with a major championship victory at the U.S. Open.

 Harmon says he told Fowler to decide whether he wanted to be a golf pro or a celebrity.